gameguy37/Full_Stack_Project/README.md

 * Navigating to the page of one specific friend shows a transaction history of all expenses that include both the user and that friend
 * Items in the transaction history indicate the total original bill amount before splitting as well as the outstanding balance owed to the person that paid the bill
   * This outstanding balance reflects any partial payments that may have been made toward settling up

+### Planned Features
+* Users will be able to create/delete comments on expenses